yogevshalmon/allsat-circuits/README.md

 ## Summary

-This tool **HALL** given a combinational circuit in AIGER format with a single output (which evalutes to 1), generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
+This tool **HALL**, given a combinational circuit in AIGER format with a single output (which evalutes to 1), generates an AllSAT enumeration: all the solutions (satisfying assignments) in Disjunctive Normal Form (DNF).
 For more information about the AIGER format please visit the page: http://fmv.jku.at/aiger/

 The solutions are represented using assignments to the inputs only, meaning only the circuit inputs are enumerated.
 Further more, this tool utilizing **ternary** values, which extends the Boolean values 0/1 with an additional value called the don't-care value (denoted by X), which means that the assignemnt is satisfying regard of the variable value, allowing for succinctly describe multiple assignments.